-All submissions should be sent to info@fotodocument.org by 5pm (GMT) on Friday 20 May 2022.
-Applicants will receive confirmation that their application has been received by 5pm (GMT) on Wednesday 25 May 2022.
-If no confirmation has been received by this date, applicants should contact us.
+All submissions should be sent via the online form or as a word document/pdf to info@fotodocument.org by 5pm (GMT) on Friday 19 May 2023.
+Applicants will receive confirmation that their application has been received automatically or if sent via pdf then by 5pm (GMT) on Wednesday 24 May 2023.
+If no confirmation has been received by this date for pdf applications, applicants should contact us.
+Please note - if for any reason the online application form is not working at the time of application, you can download the application form from the website instead and submit it manually to info@fotodocument.org